 Data storage method

-S++ supports the most comprehensive storage of distributed databases (a centralized storage structure).
+S++ supports the most comprehensive storage of distributed databases.
 The data storage layer designed for the characteristics of quantum storage services can exploit the full advantages of S++.
 In the S++ model, the relationship between objects is greatly weakened, and there is also a limitation in the types of data tables.
 The current design includes the three types of data tables, such as entity tables, contract tables, and quantum data tables.
 This database has the following characteristics in comparison with the traditional relational database:

 Database services exist in the form of discrete microservices.
 The centralized database management procedures, which are similar to relational databases, are not required, and there is no strong dependency between the services.